Question 232·Medium·Rhetorical Synthesis

 Now compare each choice to the goal (explain how it shuts so quickly) and the full chain from the notes:

-- One type of wrong answer will only mention how fast it closes, without explaining the process.
+- Some wrong answers will only mention how fast it closes, without explaining the process.

-- Another type will give just one part of the process (like stored energy or cell pressure) but not connect it fully from touch to rapid closing.
+- Others will give just one part of the process (like stored energy or pressure change) but not connect the chain from touch to rapid closing.

 - The correct answer should tie together the trigger, internal signals/pressure changes, and release of stored energy into one clear explanation.